Define methodMap since it's called from within Backbone.sync

 Nested Model Attributes

-, then store model attributes
+If Backbone.Model defines paramRoot, then store model attributes

-key-value pair.
+within paramRoot key-value pair.
 For example, book attributes

-) are nested within book
+(title, author) are nested within book key-value pair,

 var Book = Backbone.Model.extend({